 The Tale Behind the Yarn in Christian Salmon's "Storytelling: Bewitching the Modern Mind"

-Found this article relevant?Barry Michaels, Canan Marasligil, Olivia Snaije and one other person found this witty
+Found this article relevant?Matt Berry, Canan Marasligil, Olivia Snaije and one other person found this witty

 Last February, a former Uber employee published a blog post about the widespread sexism in the company.
 Since then, Uber has faced scandal after scandal, resulting in a PR crisis and multiple executives of the company, including the president, stepping down.
 Within a month, the story Uber had constructed for itself over the last eight years, as a successful, innovative Silicon Valley-based start-up, began to collapse.